 Support your application with these handy tips:

 A parent or spouse with good credit standing can improve your application and perhaps even secure better loan terms.
 If you’re running your own business, try to get a recommendation letter from reputable creditors who are willing to help you.

 Apply to at least one bank with which you have a good relationship i.e. one that you have actively maintained an account with or promptly repaid any credit issued or loan undertaken in the past.
 Not being a stranger can be beneficial especially if the prior conduct was positive.
-For example, you could even get better interest rates for the Citibank’s Personal Loan if you have a credit card with Citibank.
+For example, you could even get better interest rates for a Citibank Personal Loan if you have a credit card with Citibank.

 Avoid making numerous loan applications at the same time as it might indicate desperation for funds and could raise unwanted red flags on your credit report.
 If your loan has been rejected by more than one bank, wait at least a year before you reapply.
 Also, good planning can give you time to gather assets and clear your credit history before you start reapplying.

 Bonus Tip: The simple truth is that banks have different metrics for evaluating loan applicants, so if you’ve been turned down by one prospective lender – chin up, because another might approve your loan when you apply later on down the road!